SHREYASINGH29/StronglyLiveVariableAnalysis/README.md

-# Live Variable Analysis in LLVM
+# Strongly Live Variable Analysis in LLVM

-## Liveness of a variable
+## Strong Liveness of a variable

 A variable is said to be live at some point if it holds a value that may be needed in the future, or equivalently if its value may be read before the next time the variable is written to.